EpeR1/munin-unifi/README.md

 ### This is a [Munin](http://munin-monitoring.org/) plugin to monitor your [Ubiquiti Unifi](https://www.ubnt.com/products/#unifi) wireless AP status.
-* It queryes the APs via SNMPv2 and converts result for munin.
+* It queries the AP's via SNMPv2 and converts result for munin.
 * Requires:
-    * Enabled SNMP on APs.
+    * Enabled SNMP on AP's.
     * Network access from munin-server to AP's network.
 * It can use php child-processes to get responses faster.
 * If snmp oids are different on your product, you can use